Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Counting Homomorphisms in Kőnig Graphs

 Given a graph $G$, its associated {\em line graph} $L(G)$ is the following graph: As vertices $L(G)$ has the edges of $G$ and two vertices $e$ and $\hat{e}$ of $L(G)$ are adjacent if the corresponding edges are neither equal nor disjoint, that is, $|e \cap\hat{e}|=1$.
 We write $\mathcal{L}$ for the set of all line graphs.
-By König's Theorem, a line graph of a bipartite graph is also a perfect graph (see e.g.\ \cite{ChudnovskyRST06}).
-To simplify notation, we hence call a line graph of a bipartite graph a {\em König graph}.
-We write $\symking$ to denote the class of all König graphs\footnote{The symbol $\symking$ is used since ``König'' is the German word for ``King''.}.
-This section is devoted to the complexity analysis of the problem $\#\homsprob{\mathcal{H}}{\symking}$ of counting homomorphisms from a graph from some arbitrary graph class $\mathcal{H}$ to a König graph.
+By Kőnig's Theorem, a line graph of a bipartite graph is also a perfect graph (see for instance\ \cite{ChudnovskyRST06}).
+To simplify notation, we hence call a line graph of a bipartite graph a {\em Kőnig graph}.
+We write $\symking$ to denote the class of all Kőnig graphs\footnote{The symbol $\symking$ is used since ``Kőnig'' is the German word for ``King''.}.
+This section is devoted to the complexity analysis of the problem $\#\homsprob{\mathcal{H}}{\symking}$ of counting homomorphisms from a graph from some arbitrary graph class $\mathcal{H}$ to a Kőnig graph.